romqrq/Vroom/TESTING.md

         2. Use messages feedback to tell user the expected file extensions.

 2. **Error when trying to delete order items**
-    - When trying to delete an order, it raises a server error even though it works locally.
+    - When trying to delete an order through the admin panel on heroku, it raises a server error even though it works locally.
     - We couldn't look in depth into this problem due to time constraints.

     ```python
     class OrderLineItem(models.Model):
         """Model for each line in the order representing a product"""